UPstartDeveloper/pagerank-graph-model/README.md

 The **runtime complexity** of this algorithm is ```O(P^3)```, where P is the number of ```PageVertex``` instances.

-### Determining Which PageVertexs Can Be Reached After Clicking N links Away from a Starting PageVertex
+### Determining Which Pages Can Be Reached After Clicking N links Away from a Starting PageVertex

 This problem is an application of **Breadth-First Search**.